Anxiety For No Reason? All About Generalized Anxiety Disorder (GAD)

 For many people, anxiety fades quickly once the problematic issue is addressed and the physical symptoms of anxiety (e.g., sweating palms, racing pulse, rapidly beating heart, dizziness, etc.) calm down.
 A person with GAD may experience free-floating anxiety in which their anxiety is not tied to a specific situation.
 They might worry about personal health issues, their children's health, finances, relationships, and everyday life in general.
 This unwarranted worry can cause people to limit activities, feel unable to solve problems, have focus and concentration deficits, and have low energy.
 It can also lead to stress-related physical health problems.

-What can cause free-floating anxiety?
+What can cause free-floating anxiety or anxiety for no reason?

 Current research, including systematic reviews and meta-analyses, alongside other methods, consistently finds that for most people, free-floating anxiety can have various causes.
 For example, feeling anxious for no reason may be linked to traumatic events, certain personality traits, or underlying medical conditions.
 Even side effects from certain medications could be contributing to anxiety.